 On July 24, 2018, the Company and Mr. Lamadrid, its President and Chief Financial Officer, mutually agreed to terminate the employment agreement dated December 1, 2017 between CLS and Mr. Lamadrid effective July 13, 2018.
 Mr. Lamadrid resigned as President and Chief Financial Officer effective as of July 13, 2018.
 The parties further agreed that neither party would have any further obligations under the employment agreement after such date.
-In connection with such separation, we agreed, among other provisions, to issued Mr. Lamadrid 600,000 shares of our common stock in full satisfaction of all obligations we had or allegedly had to issue him common stock for any reason, including the obligation to issue him restricted stock under his employment agreement.
-We also agreed to release Mr. Lamadrid from his non-competition obligations under the Confidentiality, Non-Compete and Property Rights Agreement dated November 30, 2017 between the parties.
+In connection with such separation, we agreed, among other provisions, to issued Mr. Lamadrid 600,000 shares of our common stock in full satisfaction of all obligations we had or allegedly had to issue him common stock for any reason, including the obligations under the Confidentiality, Non-Compete and Property Rights Agreement dated November 30, 2017 between the parties.
 The balance of the terms of the confidentiality agreement will remain in full force and effect.

 On July 31, 2018, CLS Nevada, Inc. and Mr. Sillitoe entered into a one-year employment agreement.
 Pursuant to the agreement, Mr. Sillitoe commenced serving as CLS Nevada's Chief Executive Officer effective July 1, 2018.
 Under the agreement, Mr. Sillitoe is entitled to receive an annual salary of \$150,000.
 Further, he is entitled to receive a performance bonus equal to 2% of CLS Nevada's annual EBITDA, and annual restricted stock awards of our common stock in an amount equal to 3% of CLS Nevada's annual EBITDA.
-Additionally, Mr. Sillitoe is entitled to a one-time signing bonus of 500,000 shares of restricted common stock of the Company, which shall become fully vested one year from the effective date of this agreement assuming Mr. Sillitoe remains employed by CLS Nevada on such date.
-Effective July 1, 2018, and in connection with the employment agreement, Mr. Sillitoe and the Company entered into a Confidentiality, Non-Compete and Proprietary Rights Agreement.
+Additionally, Mr. Sillitoe is entitled to a one-time signing bonus of 500,000 shares of restricted common stock of the Company, which shall become fully vested one year from the effective date of this agreement assuming Mr. Sillitoe and the Company entered into a Confidentiality, Non-Compete and Proprietary Rights Agreement.
 Pursuant thereto, Mr. Sillitoe agreed (i) not to compete with the Company or CLS Nevada during the term of his employment and, unless he is terminated without cause, for a period of one year thereafter, (ii) not to release or disclose the Company's or CLS Nevada's confidential information, and (iii) to assign the rights to all work product to CLS Nevada, among other terms.